tamnva/R-SWAT/joss_manuscript.md

 ---
-title: 'RSWAT: An extenstion of R-SWAT for parameter parameter calibration with SWAT and its modified versions'
+title: 'RSWAT: An extension of the R-SWAT app for SWAT modelling and its modified versions'
 tags:
 - R